ax-llm/ax/src/docs/src/content/docs/start/llms.md

 # Google Gemini

-A really solid model family with very long context lengths at the lowest price points.
-Gemini has builtin support for compute (code execution), their models can write and run code in the backend if needed.
+An excellent model family with very long context lengths at the lowest price points.
+Gemini has built-in support for compute (code execution); their models can write and run code in the backend if needed.

 ```typescript title="Use defaults, enable code execution"
 const ai = new AxAI({